 Since 1901, Stiletto Tools has been the "Standard of the West", supplying tools that built homes and businesses of early California and manufactured agricultural implements that fed those pioneers.
 STILETTO tool sets the standard with premium titanium hand tools and hammers that are 45% lighter than steel while providing the same striking force and strength as well as producing ten times less recoil shock.
 The Group while continuing its strong focus on growth and expansion in its hand tool business also entered into the level and measurement business through the acquisition of the North America-based EMPIRE level business.
 This has enabled the Group to become a fully integrated solutions provider in layout and measurement product categories.
 EMPIRE is a leading brand in U.S. manufacturer of levels, squares, layout tools and safety and utility tapes.
-In 2016, EMPIRE introduced the new ULTRAVIEW LED and digital box levels.
-EMPIRE continues to provide users within the construction trades with innovative products and user-focused technology.
-The expansion of ULTRAVIEW LED technology into the torpedo level category gives users a lightweight pocketable solution for everyday work in poorly lit conditions.
-The new line of digital levels includes the industry-first features such as auto-calibration and inspect mode.

 The MILWAUKEE PACKOUT storage system continues to expand to meet the professional's growing tool storage, transportation, and organizational needs.
-New innovations to the system of over 36 interchangeable products include the PACKOUT Customizable Work Surface, PACKOUT 16QT Cooler, M18 PACKOUT Light/Charger and PACKOUT 2-Wheeled Cart.